celineguler/myblog/_posts/2025-04-19-The-Paradox-of-Being-Human.md

 Humans are a contradiction.
 But today, more than ever.

 Humans today has the lowest level of rational capacity and emotional responses.
-One of the things I was confused about was the capasity of producing art being proportional with the technological evolution, which I would imagine the opposite.
+One of aspect I was confused about was the capasity of producing art being proportional with the technological evolution.